jojoduquartier/jojoduquartier.github.io/docs/snippets/use_single_dispatch.md

 #### Context

-Whether you are writing code to process data or build machine learning, you will find yourself is situations where you want to do one thing but on different structures like a numpy array, a pandas dataframe etc.
+Whether you are writing code to process data or build machine learning models, you will find yourself is situations where you want to do one thing but on different structures like a numpy array, a pandas dataframe etc.

 Say you have to write a function to sample data from a data structure that could be either a numpy array or a pandas dataframe.

-1. We could create two different functions
+1. You could create two different functions
 ```python
 def sample_numpy(data):
     pass